jaeyp/c3r/git/README.md

 ```

 * Rollback commit
-** if codes were already pushed to a remote server
+If codes were already pushed to a remote server
 ```bash
 # revert
 #         ┏-------┓